05 Jan '17

 Posted in Articles by Eric Shaw

-There are tons of similarity between the culture of India—which is the birth ground of yoga—and the culture of the Dine.
+There are tons of similarity between the culture of India—which is the birthground of yoga—and the culture of the Dine.

 Both have elaborate creation myths populated with heaps of good and bad spirits, heroes, and gods.

-The Navajos orient their sacred land within four sacred mountains, and the subcontinent of India is ringed by four points, too—it is shaped like an inverted diamond—and the people there revere four great pithas—holy sites where monasteries have been built.
+The Navajos orient their sacred land between four sacred mountains, and the subcontinent of India is ringed by four points, too—it is shaped like an inverted diamond—and the people there revere four great pithas—holy sites where monasteries have been built.

 The Navajo myth cycle reveres the Hero Twins—whose myth I sought to address in my failed UNM class!
 Two heroic beings are also part of India’s great Hindu myth called the Ramayana.
 They are named Rama and Lakshmana.